lukewestby/elm-http-builder/README.md

 Extra helpers for more easily building Http requests that require greater configuration than what is provided by `elm-http` out of the box.

+> Thanks to @fredcy, @rileylark, and @etaque for the original discussion of the API

 ## Example

 ```elm